riyakore/Astronomy_465/README.md

 # Astronomy_465
-These are the files of my Astronomy Lab Course
+These are the files for my Astronomy Lab Course